StartecJobsDev/startec-crawler/README.md

 ### Create .env file

-Create a .env file and configure the values based on the .env.example file.
+Create a .env file and configure the values based on the .env.example file on this repository.

 ## Running tests